In situ subwavelength microscopy of ultracold atoms using dressed excited states

-In the non-optically resolved limit (section \ref{sec:1Dlatt_cloud}), the slope of the excited state energy was increased by the ratio of lattice spacing $8.3/0.768\approx 10.8$ which also corresponds to the reduction factor of the excitation length.
-We have used this improved resolution to image a strongly compressed atomic density.
-The expected std of $27$ nm given by the convolution of the atomic density ($21$ nm) and the point spread function is smaller than the measured width of $45\pm5$ nm.
-We believe that the discrepancy is certainly explained by a slight lattice misalignment (see Appendix \ref{sec:appendix}).
-The current experimental and numerical simulations have been performed for $^{87}$Rb atoms.
-It can straightforwardly be extended to other alcaline species with large excited state hyperfine splittings such as Cesium atoms.
-For alcalines with lower excited state splitting, the method could be extended in the large field limit that would result in a mixing of the strongly shifted excited states, requiring to redefine the proper eigenbasis.
-With our method, the resolution depends both on the excited state shift and on the excited state linewidth, making it favorable for atomic species with narrow transitions, such as Strontium atoms for instance.
-The long living excited states shift can be controlled via the strong dipole coupling of the triplet states to the excited singlet states.
-Similar arguments apply for other species with long living excited states such as Dysprosium atoms.
+In the non-optically resolved limit (\ref{sec:1Dlatt_cloud}), we have shown that the resolution could be strongly improved using excited state energy shifts varying at the scale of the wavelength.
+These shifts were created using counter-propagating laser fields.
+Such experiment was performed in the opposite weak imaging regime.
+The method was used to image a strongly compressed atomic density of std $21$ nm and obtained an image of std $45\pm5$ nm, well below the diffraction limit.
+The increase is attributed both to the finite resolution and to a possible residual fringe misalignment.}